2019 Ultimate Tailgating 200

 The 2019 Ultimate Tailgating 200 was a NASCAR Gander Outdoors Truck Series race held on February 23, 2019, at Atlanta Motor Speedway in Hampton, Georgia.
 Contested over 130 laps on the 1.54 mi asphalt quad-oval intermediate speedway, it was the second race of the 2019 NASCAR Gander Outdoors Truck Series season.

+Driving for his eponymous Kyle Busch Motorsports team and having led 92 of the race's 130 laps, Kyle Busch took the victory ahead of ThorSport Racing pair Johnny Sauter and Grant Enfinger.